-Adjust heating to the desired setting by pressing the # button for the respective seat one or more times.
+Adjust heating to the desired setting by pressing the #/ button for the respective seat one or more times.
 The control indicator in the button indicates the setting.

 Prolonged use of the highest setting for people with sensitive skin is not recommended.

-Seat heating is operational when engine is running.
+Seat heating is operational when engine is running and during an Autostop.